zhangmingyuan666/langchain-rag-mvp/README.md

 Please answer in Chinese and add "--- Meow" at the end of your answer.
 `);
 ```

+### 4. Conversation history

+The interactive system maintains conversation history and includes it in context for better continuity.

 ## 🐛 Common Issues